datacommonsorg/mixer/docs/developer_guide.md

   proto/*.proto proto/**/*.proto
 ```

-Assuming mixer gRPC server is at `localhost:12345`, run the following from repo
+Start mixer gRPC server (running at `localhost:12345`) by following `go run
+cmd/main.go` as instructed in the previous section.

-root to spin up envoy proxy.
-This exposes the http mixer service at
+In a new shell, run the following from repo root to spin up envoy proxy.
+This
-`localhost:8081`.
+exposes the http mixer service at `localhost:8081`.

 ```sh
 envoy --config-path esp/envoy-config.yaml